obitouka/InstagramPrivSniffer/README.md

 <br>

 ## CONTRIBUTING :
-If you wish to contribute, report a bug or report a security issue, please read the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file for guidelines.
+If you have questions, wish to contribute, report a bug or report a security issue, please read the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file for guidelines.
 For any legal concerns regarding this project, please contact me directly before taking any action.

 <br>